GRAPHIC-Central banks have thrown many tools at coronavirus. What do they have left?

 LONDON, June 25 (Reuters) - To kick-start a world economy devastated by coronavirus, central banks have delved deep into their toolboxes and unleashed trillions of dollars in stimulus.
 So what instruments do they have left, should they need to do more?

-Imminent pressure has eased after central banks in the United States, euro zone, UK, China and Japan flung around $5 billion at the problem.
+Imminent pressure has eased after central banks in the United States, euro zone, UK, China and Japan flung around $5 trillion at the problem.
 But the debate on future policy options remains prescient.

 "This was the kitchen sink thrown left, right and centre from central banks across the globe.
 But what's next is super relevant because clearly there is a limit to how much markets can rise without a more structural, longer lasting recovery path in the economy," said Valentijn van Nieuwenhuijzen, chief investment officer at NN Investment Partners.